Operations

 Does Medi replace an EHR or scheduling system?

 No. Medi is the billing layer.
 Most billing-company clients already use an EHR (Athena, eClinicalWorks, Epic, or a specialty system) and want a billing platform that does not duplicate their clinical workflow.
-Medi connects to clinical data through HL7 and FHIR where the integration is needed for billing context.
+Medi does not connect to clinical systems.
+Charges reach Medi through the claim wizard or a file import of patients, charges, and payments.

 What does the workspace look like for an offshore biller?